MuhammadAhmad9001/Vinted_data_scraper/README.md

-# Vinted Scraper with Telegram Alerts
+# Vinted Scraper with Telegram group

 ## Description
-This script scrapes **Vinted** for new items matching specific search criteria, stores the results, and sends notifications to a **Telegram** channel.
+This script scrapes **Vinted** for new items matching specific search criteria, stores the results, and sends notifications to a **Telegram** group.
 The script also uses **PIA VPN** to rotate IPs, ensuring uninterrupted access to the site.

 ## Features
 - **Scrapes Vinted** for new items based on predefined filters.